omunroe-com/books-2/restructuredtext/restructuredtext.rst

    This is another paragraph.

 The Python documentation has no convention for the horizontal lines.
-Propably they do not use them at all.
+Propably they are not used at all.
 However, the documentation for reST uses hyphens in all examples.

 .. note::